jackspirou/clientjs/README.md

 var fingerprint = client.getFingerprint(); // Get Client's Fingerprint
 ```

-Fingerprints allow you to make an "educated guess" if this is a new or returning visitor.
+Fingerprint IDs allow you to make an "educated guess" if this is a new or returning visitor.
 By taking multiple browser data points, combining them, and representing them as
-a hash ID you can recognize users without cookies or sessions.
+a hash ID you can recognize easily similar browsers and devices without cookies or sessions.

 ## Computed Properties